nebrius/reduxology/README.md

 ### Containers

-Containers look quite similar to existing containers, except that there is a single method call to `createContainer` instead of a double call to `connect()` and the function it returns.
+Containers look quite similar to existing containers, except that there is a single method call to `createContainer()` instead of a double call to `connect()` and the function it returns.
 The first argument is mapStateToProps, and the second is mapDispatchToProps, same as in react-redux.

 The biggest difference is with the `state` object passed in.
 In traditional React-Redux the state parameter passed in is a plain ole JavaScript object, but the state object in Redux Wiring is a little different.
 It's an object with a getter.
-You call `getState` with a state type, and it returns that piece of state.
-This mirrors the value returned from the reducer handler passed to `registerActionHandler`.
+You call `state.getType()` with a state type, and it returns that piece of state.
+This mirrors the value returned from the reducer handler passed to `handle()`.

 ```JavaScript
 import { createContainer } from 'redux-wiring';